NU-MSAI-Practicum/advanced_rag_team_twain/README.md

 4. Build system and evaluate

 `python eval.py`
 This will chunk the data, build a Chroma vector store (if using Chroma), and evaluate the RAG system.
+In the main function, predefined default options for Chroma Dense Retrieval, ES Sparse Retrieval, and ES Dense Retrieval are set up.